gagandaroach/rosie/README.md

 | T4 | 20 | Intel Xeon Gold 6240 @ 2.60GHz | 72 | 376G | 4x Tesla T4 | 10.199.0.[1-20] |
 | DGX-1 | 3 | Intel Xeon CPU E5-2698 v4 @ 2.20GHz | 80 | 503G | 8x Tesla V100-SXM2 | 10.199.0.10[1-3] |

-### Storage Pool
+## Storage Pools

 ROSIE has two high speed access 90TB storage nodes.

-1. The first pool stores the home folder for every cluster user.
+1. The first storage device stores the home folder for every cluster user.
-2. The second pool holds a resource pool for the `/data` pool.
+2. The second storage devices holds the `/data` resource share.
 This contains datasets and code samples for faculty and students researching with the clusters compute resources.

 Both of these data pools are mounted to every node on the cluster.